tobiasgg/DD2480-2022-Group-13-Assignment-1/README.md

 ```

 ## Way of Working
 Currently, we are in the stage of *In Place*.
 This is because we have already established a bunch of principles and agreed on the tools that we use for the work, and they are being used by the whole team to perform the work.
-We would regularly inspect if the rules or principles are followed and if not, we would make changes and make sure we abide by them. <br>
+We would regularly inspect if the rules or principles are followed and if not, we would make changes and make sure we abide by them.

-But we are still not in the stage of *Working well* since we cannot naturally apply the practices without thinking about them. <br>
+But we are still not in the stage of *Working well* since we cannot naturally apply the practices without thinking about them.

-We think the obstacles to reaching the next stage is time because it has not been a long time since the group was formed and principles were established. <br>
+We think the obstacles to reaching the next stage is time because it has not been a long time since the group was formed and principles were established.

 ## Contributions